 Share your meals.

 Often times, it’s more cost-effective to split a meal!
 Not all restaurant meal sizes are created equal, though.
-We find that we tend to share entrees from Monsters Cafe and The Leaky Cauldron in Universal Studios, and Louie’s and Thunder Falls Terrace in Islands of Adventure.
+We find that we tend to share entrees from Universal Studios' Classic Monsters Cafe, the Leaky Cauldron and Louie's Italian Restaurant in Universal Studios and Thunder Falls Terrace in Islands of Adventure.
 The Loaded Nachos at Margaritaville in Universal CityWalk is a frog favorite, as well!

 Know what’s included in combo deals on menus.